CheKey30/EZstore/README.md

 To try this system,
   1.import the EZstore_app project to Android studio.
   2.import the EZstore_web project to Intellij IDEA.
   3.import the EZstore_database to MySQL.
+You can also download the EZstore.apk to your Android smartphone and install it.

+Notice:
+The locating function is implemented through bluetooth beacon.
+So it cannot work without Bluetooth beacon.